For best experience please turn on javascript and use a modern browser!

 The EU has extensive competence to mitigate the climate crisis.
 It has adopted a wide array of climate laws, setting targets, establishing expert bodies, implementing its political objectives, and obliging Member States to take climate action.
 However, despite the EU’s climate activities, most cases of strategic climate litigation in Europe have been brought to national courts, challenging national climate targets and policies.
 This is the case – among other things – because bringing (strategic climate) litigation to the EU courts is very difficult: procedurally, very restrictive standing requirements limit the possibilities for direct actions against general acts.
 Preliminary requests are procedurally depending on the national judge and cannot offer a novel engagement with the facts.
 Actions for failure to act require a positive obligation of the EU institutions to succeed.
 Substantively, the EU courts have also shown great deference towards the EU institutions when it comes to reviewing decisions relating to technical and scientific information.

-At the same time, the European Court of Justice (ECJ) routinely refers to the European Convention on Human Rights (ECHR) and the Strasbourg Court’s case law.
+At the same time, the European Court of Justice (ECJ) routinely refers not only to the EU Charter of Fundamental Rights (EUCFR), but also to the European Convention on Human Rights (ECHR) and the Strasbourg Court’s case law.
 This raises the question of whether the recent decisions of the European Court of Human Rights (ECtHR) – above all, in KlimaSeniorinnen – may themselves create opportunities to make the ECJ change its established positions?
 And, if so, how?

 This workshop brings together academics and practitioners to identify and creatively think about legal opportunity structures in EU law.
 We take the above-mentioned well-known obstacles as a starting point and open a conversation about what may work under EU law and before the ECJ.
-The objective is to identify and develop new avenues to bring cases to Luxembourg that could lead to more effective climate policies in Europe.
+The panels are structured around four procedural avenues to the court, which all can be used for bringing very different claims and construing very different cases.
+The objective is to identify and creatively think about new opportunity structures to bring cases to Luxembourg that could lead to more effective climate policies in Europe.

 Programme